Angelica, New York: History

-Angelica Schuyler Church was an American woman who encouraged other women to fight for their voices, and a witty, society-loving sister of Elizabeth Schuyler Hamilton, who, when young, was much less suited to society than Angelica, preferring to run wild and, when older, tend to the injured soldiers.
-As a young woman, Angelica eloped with John Church, who was using the pseudonym “Jack Carter”.
-In 1797, the young United States paid back its war debt to Church in the form of 100,000 acres of land in Western New York.
-Angelica’s son Philip Schuyler Church traveled to what is now Allegheny and Genesee Counties to take possession of the land, with his surveyor Moses Van Campen.
+Angelica Schuyler Church was an American socialite.
+In 1777, Angelica eloped with John Barker Church.
+In May 1796, Church accepted a mortgage on 100000 acre of land, a portion of the Phelps and Gorham Purchase in present-day Allegany County and Genesee County, New York, against a debt owed to him by his friend Robert Morris.
+After Morris failed to pay the mortgage, Church foreclosed, and his son Philip Schuyler Church acquired the land in May 1800.
+Philip traveled to take possession of the land, with his surveyor Moses Van Campen.
 A planned village was laid out with the plots and design to be reminiscent of Paris, France (a circular drive in the center, streets coming to that drive to form a star, and five churches situated around the circle).
 In the center of the circular drive is the village park.
 Philip named his planned village Angelica, after his mother.

 The historian John S. Minard wrote of the town's establishment in Allegany County and Its People (1896):"The town was formed by an act of the Legislature, passed Feb.
 25, 1805, and described as "being in width twelve miles," just that of the Morris Reserve, and in length "from south to north extending thirty-four miles from the Pennsylvania line," taking in about two-thirds of the towns of Granger and Grove.
 It was taken from Leicester, and when erected was a part of Genesee county.
 (The village had been founded three or four years before, and named by Capt.
 Philip Church for his mother, Angelica, the eldest daughter of Gen. Philip Schuyler.^{[2]"}Philip left to marry Anna Matilda Stewart, daughter of General Walter Stewart in Philadelphia.
 For their honeymoon, they traveled first by boat, then by raft as far west as Bath, New York, then on horseback to the banks of the Genesee River.
 They constructed a small house, soon to be whitewashed and known as the "white house".
 In 1804, they had their mansion built (known as "Belvidere").
 It still stands on the banks of the Genesee near Angelica, New York.